NYSCP Perplexing Presentations (PP) / Fabricated and Induced Illness (FII) in Children Practice Guidance - North Yorkshire

 Fabricated or Induced Illness (FII)

-FII is a clinical situation in which a child is, or is very likely to be, harmed due to parent(s) behaviour and action.
+FII is a clinical situation in which a child is, or is very likely to be, harmed due to the parent(s) behaviour and action.
 This is carried out to convince doctors that the child’s state of physical and/or mental health and neurodevelopment is impaired (or more impaired than is actually the case).
 FII results in physical and emotional abuse and neglect, including harm caused inadvertently by the process of treatment.
 The parent does not necessarily intend to deceive, and their motivations may not be initially evident.

 FII is a spectrum of presentations rather than a single entity.
 At one end of the spectrum, less severe presentations may include a genuine belief that the child is ill, or exaggeration by carers of the child’s existing symptoms.
-At the other end of the spectrum, the behaviour of carers includes them deliberately inducing symptoms in the child.
+At the other end of the spectrum, the behaviour of carers includes deliberately inducing symptoms in the child.

 For the purpose of this Practice Guidance, the presentations can be broadly divided into the following areas, whilst recognising that they are not mutually exclusive:

-• Exaggeration of existing symptoms to an extent which leads to potential harm to the child, or significantly impacts on their day-to-day life;
+• Exaggeration of existing symptoms to an extent which leads to potential harm to the child, or significantly impacts their day-to-day life;

 • Fabrication of signs or symptoms;